Anick's conjecture for polyhedral products

-The proof of Theorem ~\ref{thm:introAnickforzk} has three ingredients.
-If $X$ is a space, let $\tau(X)$ denote the set of primes $p$ appearing as $p$-torsion in $H_*(X;\ZZ)$.
-We say that $X$ has \emph{finite prime torsion} (FPT) if $\tau(X)$ is finite.

-The first ingredient of the proof shows that $\Omega \ZK$ has FPT (Theorem ~\ref{thm:djk has fpt}).
-Note that Anick \cite{An86} and Avramov \cite{Av86} constructed finite simply connected $4$-dimensional $CW$-complexes $X$ with torsion free homology such that $\Omega X$ does not have FPT, so this is not a property that should be expected of the loops of an arbitrary space.
-The second key result is that the loop homology of Davis--Januszkiewicz spaces is multiplicatively generated in degrees less than $2m$ for coefficients in any field.
-We deduce this from a result of Backelin and Roos \cite{backelin_roos} in Proposition ~\ref{prp:hodj bound on degrees}.
-Finally, these are put together to prove Theorem ~\ref{thm:introAnickforzk} through a mild generalisation of a result which Anick refers to as the Hilton--Serre--Baues theorem \cite{anick_loop,baues_book}.
-This gives sufficient conditions on a space $X$ to have $\Omega X \in \prod \mathcal{P}$ localised away from a set of primes (see Proposition ~\ref{prp:bounded generation imply anick}).

-The first two ingredients rely on algebraic results concerning Ext-algebras of monomial rings.
-An important family of monomial rings, the Stanley--Reisner rings $\k[\K]$, depend on a simplicial complex $\K$ and a field $\k$.
-Backelin \cite{backelin} showed that additive structure of their Ext-algebras is determined by certain polynomials $b_{\K_J,\k}$ (see the definition in Subsection \ref{subsec:bb polynomials}).
-This was computed in combinatorial terms by Berglund \cite{berglund}, see Theorem \ref{thm:berglund_formula}.
+Theorem ~\ref{thm:introAnickforzk} can be used to show that Anick's conjecture also holds for partial quotients of $\ZK$, i.e. quotients by a freely acting torus $H\subset (S^1)^m$ (this class includes all quasitoric manifolds \cite{dj}) and, more generally, simply connected toric orbifolds (see Section ~\ref{sec:partquoandorbi}).

+In Section ~\ref{sec:LoopCaa}, a novel technique is developed which reduces the study of the pointed loop spaces of general polyhedral products to the study of moment-angle complexes.
+We give four applications of this method, but we expect it to be useful in other contexts.
+We first show that the torsion in loop homology and action of the Steenrod algebra on loop cohomology of polyhedral products of the form $\uxa^\K$ are determined by the moment-angle complex case, and the ingredient spaces (Theorem ~\ref{thm:uxaFPT}).
+The action of the Steenrod algebra on the cohomology of moment-angle complexes was studied in \cite{AGIJL25}, and in some cases this induces an action on $H^*(\OZK)$.